a-l-partis/SLEEC-ADAPT/README.md

-<h1> Downloading The Anonymised Repository </h1>
+[//]: # (<h1> Downloading The Anonymised Repository </h1>)
-The anonymised version of this repository may take a while to download.
+[//]: # (The anonymised version of this repository may take a while to download.
 If the download is failing, try a different browser.
-We have tested it successfully using Chrome and Firefox.
+We have tested it successfully using Chrome and Firefox.)

 <h1>SLEEC-ADAPT Executable</h1>